leegee/webapp-midi-feathered/README.md

 * * Action: Enter 'By-passed' mode

 That is, to link a controller to the end of a range,  click to ilght a lamp and enter 'MIDI Learn' mode, then activate a controller to assign it.
 To deactive, click the same lamp again.
 To reactivate or relearn, click the lamp again.

-### About

-A small application using Vite, React, Jotai, Web MIDI, mainly to compare React/Jotai to Vue3/Pinia.